dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

   notes (A project containing a basic working example, including a memory database)
 ```

-The generator will then display messages as it scaffolds the application including.
+The generator will finally display messages as it scaffolds the application.

 ### Create Models on LoopBack